-tv market data TV Market Data / Television in Europe (1989-2009)
+TV Market Data /

-20 Years of Commercial Television in Europe (2009)
+Television in Europe (1989-2009)

+November 2009 | ACT 20 Years of Commercial Television in Europe (2009) On the occasion of the “2nd Annual ACT Conference 2009”, commercial broadcasters from all over Europe met in Brussels and celebrated 20 years of commercial TV in Europe, delivering creative, informative and entertaining content.
 When taking a look back to 1989, commercial broadcasters can be very positive about what has been achieved.
-From a landscape with 47 national TV channels, the broadcasting industry has developed into a pluralistic and diverse media landscape with more than 3,300 Catch-up TVTV channels available in Europe.
+From a landscape with 47 national TV channels, the broadcasting industry has developed into a pluralistic and diverse media landscape with more than 3,300 TV channels available in Europe.

-PDF Document ACT's 1st Annual Report - Television in Europe (2009)
+ACT's 1st Annual Report - Television in Europe (2009)

 Related Resources: